LifeBogger presents the full story of a football Legend and Accountant popularly known by the nickname “Tito”.

 Michel Goba was among the first early set of migrants who fled to France due to hardship in the native Ivory Coast.

-Monies expected from him was to aid Didier’s journey to France which was planned even at the tender age of 5.
+Monies expected from him were to aid Didier’s journey to France, which was planned even at the tender age of 5.

 Thou, this hope was cut short as France refused Michel Goba a visa to visit Ivory Coast.
 This left him with the only option of sending monies which were only able to afford visa processing for one person.

 After much debate by the family, it was decided that little Didier must travel alone to France.
 Travelling alone was fearing for Didier.
-It was a strange journey for the poor little boy who hasn’t seen or entered a plane all his life.
+It was a strange journey for the young little boy who hadn’t seen or entered a plane all his life.

-Ideally, this tag made everyone at the Airport look strangely at him, thus wondering how desperate his parents were in jetting him out of the country.
+Ideally, this tag made everyone at the Airport look strangely at him, thus wondering how desperate his parents were to jet him out of the country.

-Didier Drogba upon his arrival in France safely met his Uncle who waited patiently for him at the Charles de Gaulle Airport.
+Young Drogba, upon his arrival in France, safely met his Uncle, who waited patiently for him at the Charles de Gaulle Airport.

 Didier Drogba Biography – Difficult Start to Life at France:

-A few months after Didier Drogba got to France, his parents at Ivory Coast made a resolution.
-They were of the view that their son should focus entirely on academics and not becoming a footballer as his uncle did.
+A few months after Didier Drogba got to France, his parents who were at Ivory Coast made a resolution.
+They were of the view that their son should focus entirely on academics and not become a footballer, as his uncle did.